-Well, anti-condensation paint is a type of coating that stops moisture from forming and accumulating on a painted surface and is usually made to repel water entirely while also providing some measure of thermal insulation.
+Anti-condensation paint is a type of coating that stops moisture from forming and accumulating on a painted surface.

 By repelling warm air away and back into the room it came from, the anti-condensation paint stops moisture from forming, which could ultimately cause issues with mold and other consequences of a wet space.